RESOURCES FOR DRC/URC and CRC

 POWERPOINT used in Fall 2024 Best Practices in Holistic Faculty Review Workshop, presented by: Yvette Huet, Executive Director, The Center for ADVANCing Faculty Success; Sarah Edwards – Associate Vice Chancellor for Legal Affairs and Deputy General Counsel and Holly Middleton – Associate Director of Engaged Scholarship

-RESOURCES FOR D/URCs and CRCs
+RESOURCES FOR D/URC and CRC

 COVID AND REVIEWING FACULTY